Tugeru/capstone-agents/Integration/gemini/README.md

 # Navigate to your workspace
 cd /path/to/your/project

-# Run the coordinator agent
+# Planning session with coordinator (planning agent)
+python scripts/run_agents.py -a coordinator -c gemini -w /path/to/your/project -i -t p

+# Implementation session with frontend (implementation agent)
-python scripts/run_agents.py --cli gemini --agents coordinator
+python scripts/run_agents.py -a frontend -c gemini -w /path/to/your/project -i -t impl

 # Or use the bash wrapper
 ./scripts/launch-agent.sh coordinator . gemini